© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Brick and tile works on Ebernoe Common, 592m SSW of Mill House is a scheduled monument protected by Historic England under reference 1005816.
 View the official record →

-The brick and tile works on Ebernoe Common, located 592 metres south-south-west of Mill House in Sussex, is an ancient monument representing industrial activity in the post-medieval period.
+The Brick and tile works on Ebernoe Common is an ancient monument comprising the remains of a clay extraction and manufacturing site located in West Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005816.

 Brick and tile works on Ebernoe Common, 592m SSW of Mill House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005816.